-Rashes are very common conditions and can have many causes.
+Rashes are common conditions with a variety of causes.
 Most rashes are not dangerous but rather a mere nuisance.
-Life-threatening skin rashes are rare, but when they do occur, you must identify them and go to a doctor quickly.
+Life-threatening skin rashes are rare, but when they do occur, you must seek immediate medical help.

 Five potentially life-threatening disorders that have skin rash as the primary symptom are: